 • Led by Ghanaian master drummer Afla Sackey, this powerhouse band combines traditional African rhythms with funk, soul, and global influences.

-• Mishra & Deepa Shakthi create a captivating cross-cultural sound, weaving UK folk and Indian classical influences around Deepa’s powerful Sufi vocals.
+• Mishra create a captivating cross-cultural sound, weaving together UK folk and Indian classical influences.
 Their performances offer a rich and immersive musical journey.

 • Led by ngoni virtuoso Boubacar Samaké, the trio draw on Mali’s deep-rooted hunter (donso) musical traditions.
 Their performances blend intricate rhythms with ancestral sounds.